About

 THE HISTORY

-The Shreveport Little Theatre & Academy celebrates its 100th consecutive season in 2021-2022.
+The Shreveport Little Theatre & Academy is celebrating its 103rd consecutive season in 2024-2025.
 Shreveport Little Theatre, founded in 1922, is one of the oldest continuously producing community theatres in America.
 SLT produced without interruption throughout the Great Depression, World War II, and two fires.
 From the first performance in the City Hall Auditorium in 1922, The Shreveport Little Theatre staged productions in the Jewish Synagogue, the Grand Opera House, the Auditorium of the Woman's Department Club until we built our own home and opened on March 14, 1927 at 812 Margaret Place.

 SLT was once again a traveling troupe after two fires in 1986 and 2008 and performed at Theatre On Line, LSU-S, Performing Arts Center, Woman's Department Club, State Exhibit Museum, Anderson Auditorium & Marjorie Lyons Playhouse on Centenary College campus, and Southfield School.
 After each fire, a group of SLT patrons and members of the community, rallied around the idea that it was time to return to our original home at 812 Margaret Place and set out to raise the necessary funds to rebuild the backstage area and then the entire theatre, after the second fire of 2008.